JasonEtco/jasonet.co/src/pages/posts/probot-app-or-github-action.md

 ### Run Probot Apps... in GitHub Actions

 Well, you _can_ use Probot Apps in GitHub Actions.
 It's just... weird.
-The best part of Probot, in my opinion, is it's `EventEmitter`-like API:
+The best part of Probot, in my opinion, is its `EventEmitter`-like API:

 ```js
 app.on('event', handler)